LitCastVlog/RetroMusicPlayer/FAQ.md

 ___

 ## **Q: My app is crashing, how do I fix this?** (Sorry, settings have changed internally)
 Please try to clear the data of the app.
-If it doesn't work, reinstalling fresh from the play store should help.
+If it doesn't work, reinstalling fresh should help.
 ___

 ## **Q: Why has all the text gone white/disappeared?**